GitNickProgramming/Dork/documentation/README.rst

 # Dork

 Dork is a text based exploration game full of mystery, intrigue, but most importantly memes!
-The player finds him/herself in an exciting randomly generated maze where they can interact with rooms, items, and non-player characters.
+The player finds him/herself in an exciting randomly generated maze where they can interact with rooms, items, *** Wait maybe not*** and non-player characters.
 Using cardinal directions and simple commands, the player navigates throughout the maze to find him/herself at the end of the road.
 Be careful not to stumble upon Trolly McTrollFace...